New

 27. Inward-Focused Emotions: Suicide

-28. Substance-Related Disorders and Addictive Disorders
+28. Substance-Related Disorders

-29. Sexual Disorders
+29. Sexuality and Sexual Disorders

 30. Personality Disorders